tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/购买指南/增值服务/拉流转推_intl_en.md

 The relaying service allows you to quickly pull content from existing videos or live streams and push it to the destination address.
 The two billable items for the relaying service are [relay task duration](#time) and [third-party relaying bandwidth](#third_part).

-## Notes
+## Supports and Limits
 - The relaying service **has become a paid service since 00:00 (UTC+8) on July 1, 2021**.
-Relaying tasks executed after July 1, 2021 will incur relaying fees, regardless of when the tasks are created.
+Relaying tasks executed after July 1, 2021 will incur relaying fees, regardless of when the tasks were created.
 - Pulling data from an existing source will incur playback/download fees.
 If you pull from Tencent Cloud CSS, VOD, or COS, the billing rules of the corresponding product will apply.

 [](id:time)